 a progress bar will be displayed at the top of the results pages

 until it completes.

-View results you will be presented with the coverage view:
+View results you will be presented with the tests view:

 This shows all of the tests Diffblue Cover has produced, along with the class they test

 against and the number of lines of additional coverage these tests provide.
-Clicking on any test will
+To see

 the contents of the test itself click